Visualize a multispectral satellite image

 Imagery with the Color infrared band combination

 When any bands beyond Red, Green, and Blue are displayed, the landscape can appear in unusual tones, referred to as false colors.
-It is a powerful technique for the human eye to visualize wavelength ranges that are usually invisible.
+This is a powerful technique for the human eye to visualize wavelength ranges that are usually invisible.
 The Color infrared band combination is particularly useful to highlight vegetation and monitor its health.
-Next, you'll try another combination, named Agriculture, composed of B11 (Shortwave infrared 1), B8 (Near infrared), and B2 (Blue).
+Next, you'll try another combination, usually named Agriculture, composed of B11 (Shortwave infrared 1), B8 (Near infrared), and B2 (Blue).

 8. In the Symbology pane, for Red, choose B11; for Green, choose B8; and for Blue, choose B2.